khofstadter/navigatingthedigitalworld.com/docs/your-website.md

 ## Why build a website?
 You
-- own the content <!-- **Ownership**: You own the content, ensuring it remains unaffected by the rules and policies of third-party platforms.-->
+- **own** the content <!-- **Ownership**: You own the content, ensuring it remains unaffected by the rules and policies of third-party platforms.-->
-- can have full control over its functions and design <!-- **Control**: Have full authority over the functionality and design, tailoring each aspect to your preferences and objectives.-->
+- can have **full control** over its functions and design or timing of updates <!-- **Control**: Have full authority over the functionality and design, tailoring each aspect to your preferences and objectives.--> <!-- e.g. you don't have to wait days for someone to update you site if there is a typo-->
-- can disseminate a URL to specific pages in different corners of the Web, e.g., on social media platforms, forums, emails, business cards, etc. <!-- **Distribution**: Easily share a URL across various platforms such as social media, forums, and emails, facilitating wider reach and accessibility. -->
+- can **disseminate a clean URL** to specific pages in different corners of the Web, e.g., on social media platforms, forums, emails, business cards, etc. <!-- **Distribution**: Easily share a URL across various platforms such as social media, forums, and emails, facilitating wider reach and accessibility. -->
-- can give people an overview of your past and current work and provide an outlook, e.g., to help seek collaborators <!-- **Presentation**: Showcase your past and current projects, ideas, or products, and provide an insightful outlook to attract collaborations or opportunities.-->
+- can give people an **overview of your past and current work** and provide an outlook, e.g., to help seek collaborators <!-- **Presentation**: Showcase your past and current projects, ideas, or products, and provide an insightful outlook to attract collaborations or opportunities.-->
-- can redesign it whenever you feel it needs a new feel (you can create a different feel for each page if you want) <!-- **Customization**: Refresh and redesign the website's appearance and feel whenever necessary, keeping it vibrant and engaging. -->
+- can **redesign** it whenever you feel it needs a new feel (you can even create a different feel for each page if you want) <!-- **Customization**: Refresh and redesign the website's appearance and feel whenever necessary, keeping it vibrant and engaging. -->
-- can add website skills to your CV, e.g., web design, web hosting, and programming <!-- **Skill Acquisition**: Enhance your CV by adding valuable skills such as web design, hosting, and programming. -->
+- can **add website skills to your CV**, e.g., web design, web hosting, and programming <!-- **Skill Acquisition**: Enhance your CV by adding valuable skills such as web design, hosting, and programming. -->
-- with these new skills, can build websites for others (for money) <!-- **Monetization Opportunities**: Utilize your newly acquired skills to create websites for others, turning it into a potential revenue stream. -->
+- with these new skills, can build websites for others (for **money**) <!-- **Monetization Opportunities**: Utilize your newly acquired skills to create websites for others, turning it into a potential revenue stream. --> <!-- I got employed as a freelancer and PAYE several times because of these skills -->

 <!-- **Ownership**: You own the content, ensuring it remains unaffected by the rules and policies of third-party platforms.-->